-Remove Gas Cap – A gas tank needs to breath, when fuel leaves the tank it needs to be replaced with air.
+Remove Gas Cap – A gas tank needs to breathe; when fuel leaves the tank, it needs to be replaced with air.
 A sealed tank will prevent fuel from flowing.
 Make sure you have gas in the tank.
-Remove gas cap and check flow.
-Check the fuel tank for grit – the out let hole is small and blocks easily.
-You may have to remove tank to clean thoroughly.
+Remove the gas cap and check the flow.
+Check the fuel tank for grit – the outlet hole is small and blocks easily.
+You may have to remove the tank to clean it thoroughly.

-Remove – Remove the gas bowl – when the float is in the dropped position gas should flow.
+Remove – Remove the gas bowl – when the float is in the dropped position, the gas should flow.

 Spray – Blow some carb cleaner into the needle seat on the carburetor.
-Still no flow – Remove & clean carburetor, consider replacing complete unit.
-Some carburetors have the seal in the tip of the needle and others have the seal in the carburetor.
-Carb removed for demo.
+Still, no flow – Remove & clean the carburetor; consider replacing the complete unit.
+Some carburetors have the seal on the tip of the needle, and others have the seal in the carburetor.
+Carb was removed for the demo.

 To test the pump – Remove the output line on the left and crank over the engine.
 No fuel flow – Replace pump.